eloso42/CarND-Advanced-Lane-Lines/writeup.md

 :--------------------:|:-------------------------:
  ![Distorted][image2] | ![Undistorted][image2u]

-Undistortion is done by calling `cv2.undistort` with the camera matrix and distortion coefficients obtained from the previous step.
+Distortion correction is done by calling `cv2.undistort` with the camera matrix and distortion coefficients obtained from the previous step.
 The code for this is contained in the function `process_single_image` in `alf.py`.

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.